fubar2/treeval_gal/repeat_density/README.md

 ### Galaxy prototype solution

 A [prototype repeat_density workflow](https://github.com/fubar2/treeval_gal/blob/main/repeat_density/Galaxy-Workflow-repeat_finder.ga) is now available for testing and feedback.

-Galaxy makes it simple compared to TreeVal NF DDL shown in the deconstruction explanation below.
+##### Galaxy makes it simple, with 5 steps including preparing the JBrowse visualisation, compared to the 13 steps of the TreeVal NF DDL shown in the deconstruction explanation below.

 Could this be usefully shown to NF users?